January – 1027 YD

 __‘A lover of things,’ Toran explained.

-__The room slumped into an awkward silence.
+__The room slumped into silence.

 __‘Shall I walk with you?’
 Orla offered.
 ‘Perhaps we will eat, and give the ladies time together.’